-My work is representational and old fashioned and the subjects are usually landscapes or seascapes with occasional paintings of cities or buildings.
-It has always been a hobby of great joy or frustration, similar to my other passion – golf.
+John’s work is representational and old fashioned and the subjects were usually landscapes or seascapes with occasional paintings of cities or buildings.
+His painting hero was the East Anglian artist, Edward Seago (1910-1974).